I would be lying if I said I was not disappointed. Especially after blasting the nomination on social media. Aca-akward.

 Allegedly, in all experiences, there is a lesson to be learned, so I put the spoon down and went looking for some insight and a sugar-free solution to my woes.

-Here are 10 Loser Lessons that really resonated:
+Here are 10 Lessons on Losing that really resonated:

 1. Sometimes you lose.
 Nothing you can do but admit it.